 With Panopto’s multi-camera capability, recording presenter video and the contents of your board is easy.
 Simply plug in an additional webcam and point it to your whiteboard or chalkboard.
 When you click “Record”, Panopto will record you, the content of your screen, and anything shown on your board.

-If you’re interested in learning more about how Panopto can help you record your lectures, flip your classrooms, and improve the student experience, contact us for a demo or sign up for a free 30-day trial.
+If you’re interested in learning more about how Panopto’s video platform for education can help you record your lectures, flip your classrooms, and improve the student experience, contact us to request a free 30-day trial.